flaturtha/64-testaments/madness-of-krill/madness_v3.md

 “You have met him,” he said again.

 “Yes.
 He was meeting with Sir Godfrey, curator of the British Museum.
 They were discussing some artifact Colonel Krill wanted back.”

+“An artifact?” asked the Mobedan Mobed.
+“What kind of artifact?”

+“I dunno.
+An idol that the Colonel had given to Sir Godfrey but wants back so the can ... “

 “Then you see what I am up against.
 What evil I must confront.
 And why I must recover the idol before this madman can use it.”